Damping of gravitational waves in f(R) gravity: Landau and collision-dominated damping of gravitational wave in Flat spacetime

-Two damping mechanisms must be addressed in order to get mode damping from dispersion.
-Landau damping and collision-dominated hydrodynamic damping are two different types of gravitational wave damping that are determined by the imaginary part of the source.
-Landau damping is the excitation of two real particle-hole pairs caused by decay of the mode without considering the collision into account.
-From the \eqref{20}, \eqref{21}, and the collisionless limit $\frac{1}{\tau_c}\rightarrow0$ can be derived, \be \1\{ \2. \ee The preceding formula shows that the Landau damping phenomenon happens only when $p^0=|p|\cos{\th}$ , implying that the particles must be massless and move along the wave direction to contribute.
-However, In the flat spacetime, gravitational waves will not encounter Landau damping because $(p_ip_j)^2=(p_xp_y)^2$.
-It is worth noting that the Landau damping of scalar modes only contributes when the particle motion direction corresponds with the wave propagation direction.
-To investigate another damping mechanism, we focus at the collision-dominated region ($\omega\ll\frac{1}{\tau_c}$). \eqref{20} and \eqref{21} will be wirtten as \be \ee and \be \ee The collision-dominated viscosity coefficient under the relaxation time approximation are $\eta_1$ and $\eta_2$, which follows \be \1\{ \2. \ee The viscosity coefficient provided by the given equations is obviously based on the distribution function of the equilibrium state and the collision relaxation time.
+Furthermore, to determine mode's damping from dispersion, two damping mechanisms must be addressed: Landau damping and collision-dominated hydrodynamic damping.
+These mechanisms are characterized by the imaginary part of the source.
+Landau damping refers to the excitation of two real particle-hole pairs caused by the decay of the mode, without considering the collision term.
+From the Eq. \eqref{19}, Eq. \eqref{20}, and the collisionless limit $\frac{1}{\tau_c}\rightarrow0$, we derive \be \1\{ \2. \ee The preceding formula shows that the Landau damping phenomenon happens only when $p^0=|p|\cos{\th}$ and the particles must be massless and move along the wave's direction to contribute.
+However, In flat spacetime, tensor mode ($\bar{h}^{TT}_{ij}$) will not encounter Landau damping because $(p_kp_l)^2=(p_xp_y)^2$.
+Meanwhile, it is noteworthy to note that the Landau damping of the scalar mode ($\phi$) does not contribute too, as massless particles have $m=0$.

+Additionally, to investigate another damping mechanism, we focus at the collision-dominated region ($\omega\ll\frac{1}{\tau_c}$), which follows \be \ee and \be \ee The collision-dominated viscosity coefficient under the relaxation time approximation are $\eta_1$ and $\eta_2$, which follows \be \1\{ \2. \ee The viscosity coefficients are evidently based on the collision relaxation time and the distribution function of the equilibrium state.
 These two components are also the primary causes of the damping of tensor and scalar modes.

-In this section, we calculate the solution of the anisotropic stress tensor induced by gravitational waves by using Fourier transform of the linearized Boltzmann equation, and we achieve the coefficient of damping through adopting two mechanisms of gravitational wave damping.
+Thus, we conclude that in flat spacetime, the evolution of $f(R)$ GW is predominantly influenced by collision damping, rather than by Landau damping.